 - Glue the fingers down.

-- Now he can place the leaves throughout the stems and glue them down
+- Now he can place the leaves all around the stems and glue them down

 - Next, you can both tear, rip and cut colored paper into the shapes of petals!

 - Glue down the petals.
-Overlapping stems and petals looks great on this project.
+Overlapping stems and petals will look great on this project.

-His beautiful collage bouquet is ready to surprise someone he loves!
+His beautiful collage bouquet is ready to be presented to someone he loves!